ryanelian/instapack/books/dev-spa-angularjs.md

 AngularJS provides basic implementation for common HTML5 input types and attributes for validation.
 However unlike ASP.NET Core MVC, it does not provide an out-of-the-box component for quickly displaying validation errors.

-For this reason, a custom AngularJS input validation message component is provided within a project generated using `instapack`.
+For this reason, a custom AngularJS input validation message component is provided within a project generated using instapack.
 The component usage is similar to `@Html.ValidationMessageFor` for ASP.NET Core MVC.

 Modify `Sum.html` to: